zhengwuma/zhengwuma.github.io/menu/about.md

 ## Education
 ### 🇭🇰 City University of Hong Kong
-2024-, Ph.D.
+2024- Ph.D.
 Linguistics

 2022-2023, M.A.
 Corpus & Empirical Linguistics, with Distinction

-Thesis: Reading Comprehension Revealed by Behavioral, Neural, and Computational Models
+          Thesis: _Reading Comprehension Revealed by Behavioral, Neural, and Computational Models_

 ### 🇨🇳 Xi'an Jiaotong University
 2018-2022, B.A.
 English, Linguistics Specialization

-Thesis: Testing the Relationship of Lexical Complexity to the Rated Quality of TEM-4 Oral Narratives
+          Thesis: _Testing the Relationship of Lexical Complexity to the Rated Quality of TEM-4 Oral Narratives_

 ### 🇺🇸 University of Wisconsin-Madison
 2020, Visiting International Student